hoonto/plnode/README.md

 }).listen(1337, '127.0.0.1');
 ```

-and when looking at the filesystem, the PLNODEWORKS file was created in the ./data directory and the server on 1337 was created successfully:
+When looking at the filesystem, the PLNODEWORKS file was created in the ./data directory and the server on 1337 was created successfully:

 ```
 -bash-4.2$ pwd